 Major Hazard Risk Assessments

 The core of any Safety Case is the major hazard risk assessment process.
 The general rule which must be followed is that “suitable and sufficient” risk assessment must be undertaken.
-But once more how this is done is down to the owner or operator of the installation.
+But once more how this is done is down to the duty holder of the installation.
 The processes are divided into qualitative and quantitative risk assessments.

 However over the years greater emphasis has been placed on qualitative risk assessments.
 This involves discussions and assessment of risk, and the subsequent reduction of risk by means of recommendations, resulting in improved skills, training, systems and procedures.
 Marex are experts in the provision of these risk assessment processes.